 WHAT WE ARE DOING:

-Cornish has been staying on top of all the most asked questions about Fall 2020.
+Cornish has been staying on top of all the most asked questions about this year.
 Cornish Commons and Cornish staff are committed to assuring your health and safety on our campus.
 For questions about your day-to-day school life, your classes, your labs and performances, and all your other concerns, start here!